-Students who wish to petition the Administrative Committee are advised to discuss their concern with an adviser at the Center for Advising Services.
-The Petition to the Administrative Committee is available at Lattimore 312 or on-line.
+Students who wish to petition the Administrative Committee are advised to discuss their concern with an advisor at the Center for Advising Services.
+The petition to the Administrative Committee is available at Lattimore 312 or on-line.
 Petitions are presented in writing, and should specify clearly the decision desired by the individual student.

 The functions of the Administrative Committee, as specified in the Rules of the Faculty, are as follows:

-A. “To establish guidelines consonant with faculty regulations for periodic review of the academic records of undergraduates.”
+A. “To establish guidelines consistent with faculty regulations for periodic review of the academic records of undergraduates.”

 B. “To act on all requests for exceptions to requirements for baccalaureates.”

 C. “To raise with the Faculty Steering Committee all questions of inequity or inconsistency in faculty policy which emerge from the consideration of individual problems.”